skoolkid/skoolkit/sphinx/source/commands.rst

   interrupt should in fact be blocked, and therefore require this flag to be set to play back correctly.

+* 4 - Ignore any snapshots after the first one.
+By default, rzxplay.py will use a snapshot embedded in an RZX file to update its internal state (i.e. memory and registers) before continuing to process the next input recording block.
+  However, some RZX files created by the Fuse emulator do not play correctly under that scheme, and require this flag to be set.

 If ``OUTFILE`` is given, and ends with either '.z80' or '.szx', then a snapshot in the corresponding format is written when playback ends.
 Similarly, if ``OUTFILE`` ends with '.rzx', then an RZX file is written when playback ends.